-Prerequisite(s): HVA1044 and HVA120 with a grade of C or higher.
+Prerequisite(s): HVA1044 and HVA120 with a grade of C or higher or with instructor approval.
 This course is the study of condensing units, condensers, refrigerant controls, evaporators, and other components used in commercial refrigeration systems as well as diagnosing, testing, servicing and repair of commercial equipment.
 Safety for the technician, customer, and equipment are also covered.

-HVA 185 Workplace Skills (Sp) 1 SCH
+HVA 185 Workplace Skills